Carterklauer/Carter2React/README.md

 _While you're in the editor working, Glitch is running your `start` script in the background (`vite dev`).
 The site will be in dev mode and you'll see your changes happen ✨ immediately in the preview window.
 Once you close the editor window and your app goes to sleep, Glitch runs the `build` script and Vite builds your app for modern browsers._

+## Prerequisites

+You'll get best use out of this project if you're familiar with basic JavaScript.
+This project is a static site, which means that the server builds the site from the content of the `src` folder while you're developing it, then it's able to serve the pages super quickly when the user requests them.

 ## What's in this project?

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.